LEARN TIPS TO HELP YOU PRAY WITH CONFIDENCE DAILY

 Get a Prayer Journal

 For some it may be a weird concept to write out your prayers.
 However, some people express themselves best through writing as it gives them the opportunity to focus and be in tune with their thoughts.
 A prayer journal also allows you to keep track of your prayer requests.
 Think about it, how many times have you told a friend that you would pray for them and totally forgot?
 I know I am guilty.
 It also serves as an opportunity to look back to see how God has worked in your life through answered prayers.
-Here are 31 prayer prompts to get you started.

 Create A Daily Prayer Routine